ryco117/CryptoChat/README.md

 CryptoChat
 ==========

-A secure, terminal based chat program that uses ECC Curve25519 or 4096 bit RSA keys to exchange a 256 bit AES key, which is used for the rest of the chat.
-The AES is done through the intel AES-NI instructions if they are available, else, my C++ wrapper.
+A secure, terminal based chat program that uses Curve25519 or 4096 bit RSA keys to exchange a 256 bit AES key, which is used for the rest of the chat.
+AES is done through the Intel AES-NI instructions if they are available (using the code from my AES-Asm project), else, my C++ wrapper.
-GMP is for large number arithmetic.
+GMP is used for large number arithmetic regarding RSA encryption only.
-The public and private keys generated can be stored to files to be reused.
-The private key may be encrypted with 256 bit AES using a randomly generated IV and a key derived from a password using scrypt with a random salt.
+The public and private keys generated are automatically stored to files to be reused.
+The private key may be encrypted with 256 bit AES using a randomly generated IV and a key derived from a password using libscrypt with a random salt.
+Random numbers (other than ones concerning RSA) are generated using my Fortuna implementation.
+More information on that can be found at that project's page.
 Enjoy top-notch, uber-level secure chats (most often about security, you know it's true :P ).

 Arguments List